AlbinoDrought/oathkeeper-gh-demo/README.md

 2. [A service that exchanges tokens for user details](./token-exchange)
 3. [A service that does things with user details](./user-test)

+And [a command line application](./cli-test) that retrieves a token using the Github device OAuth flow and sends it to the above services.

 ## Requirements

 - go 1.16